AmandaBirmingham/C-VIEW-Currents/README.md

 5. Check the pipeline status
    1. Run `squeue` from time to time until the queue shows empty
 6. Commit result to Github
+   1. Note that it is not necessary to explicitly check the error logs (as it is for the campus pipeline) because the customized Github repo upload script (see below) incorporates this check automatically and will stop if any errors are detected.
-   1. Follow the customized instructions printed out by `run_distributed_freyja.sh`
+   2. Follow the customized instructions printed out by `run_distributed_freyja.sh`
       1. If desired, view the customized Github repo upload script
       2. Run the customized Github upload script
       3. Remove the temporary directory holding the customized script